cosbor11/user-asset-translator/README.md

 ## Entities

 I find it is best to create a class structure that exactly matches the external systems' payload structure as well as a class structure matching our internal schema, then map the two together in code.
 Below are the External and Internal Normalized models.
-I added the databases data type definitions even though there is not requirement to store any data, its there just to get an idea of what the data should look like
+I added the databases data type definitions even though there is not a requirement to store any data, it's there just to get an idea of what the data should look like.

 **External System Model (UML)**
 ```